TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setADR`

-With this method, we can manually disable or enable the adaptive data rate (ADR) algorithm on the device.
-If active, it independently adapts the transmission data rate (and power) in runtime.
-If disabled, we have to select power index and data rate manually, see `setDR` and `setPowerIndex`.
+We can manually disable or enable the adaptive data rate (ADR) algorithm on the device with this method.
+It independently adapts the transmission data rate (and power) in runtime if active.
+If disabled, we must select power index and data rate manually, see `setDR` and `setPowerIndex`.
 The method returns true if successful.

 ```c
 bool setADR(bool adr);